Keynote Address: Sh. GK Pillai, IAS, former Union Home Secretary of India

 With organisations increasingly deploying scalable physical security systems technology for enterprise protection applications and reducing their dependence on ill trained manpower, it becomes imperative for smaller organisations to learn what large enterprises are doing in this area to counter emerging risks.
 This session shall be devoted to educating and discussing different aspects of this change.
 Special focus shall be on how effectively can technologies like Artificial Intelligence (AI) and Deep Learning be deployed to minimise risk and deliver ROI to the End Users.

 Keynote Presenter & Session Moderator: Mr.Sreekumar Narayanan, Managing Partner, Xpertisehub Risk Management Services LLP

 Mr. Abhishek Kumar – Law Enforcement Outreach and Investigations Lead, Uber

 Col Ashish Nangia, CPP,CFE,CBCP, Senior Regional Manager APAC & EMEA, at Intuit Inc.

 Mr. Saurabh Bareja, Dy.
-General Manager, Corporate Security, Concentrix Corporation
+General Manager, Physical Security, Concentrix Corporation

 Personal Data Protection Bill and its Impact on Physical Security Vendors